BAronHW/csblog/README.md

 ## Overview

 This project is a personal blog platform designed to share and discuss various topics in computer science, machine learning, and deep learning.
-It serves as a space to explore cutting-edge technologies, share insights, and foster discussions within the tech community.
+It serves as a space to explore cutting-edge technologies, share insights, and acts as a sign of where my interests lay.

 ## Features